 We find in computational testing that the worst-bound heuristic delivers bounds that are not only better than the three bounds just mentioned, but that improve the Caprara- Salazar-González bound significantly faster than depth-first and breadth-first branching trees that use the same relaxation values.
-We obtain these results both with a layered branching order, where all the nodes on the same level branch on the same variable, and without.
-In fact, when variable selection does not only depend on the level a node is on, a straightforward local search heuristic can significantly improve the bounds.
+We obtain these results both with and without a predefined variable selection rule.
+In fact, when variable selection is not fixed in advance, a straightforward local search heuristic can significantly improve the bounds.
 We conclude that the dual perspective proposed here can lead to better branching strategies when the object is to find valid bounds.

 The paper is organized a follows.
 After a brief survey of related work, we define the branching dual and develop the idea of a relaxation function, which allows dual solutions to prove bounds on the optimal value.
-We then describe the worst-bound heuristic and show that it is optimal for fixed variable selection.
+We then describe the worst-bound heuristic and show that it is optimal in the senses described above.
 The paper concludes with a computational study of the minimum bandwidth problem and remarks on future research.